epiqc/ScaffCC/README.md

             xcode-select --install

-2. Python 2.7 (or later): Python is usually bundled with OS X. The built-in version should be sufficient.
+2. Python 2.7: Python is usually bundled with OS X. The built-in version should be sufficient.

 #### For Unix build